garrandall/popular-music-data/tracks/vogue-madonna.md

 (Go with the flow)

-Oooh, you've got to
+Oh, you've got to
 Let your body move to the music
-Oooh, you've got to just
+Oh, you've got to just
 Let your body go with the flow
-Oooh, you've got to just
+Oh, you've got to just
 Vogue